Articles on the Immune System

 Dr. Fiona goes into some of the underlying mechanisms of how the microbiome affects our metabolic health.
 The drug, Metformin, illustrates this connection through it’s antibiotic effects.

-Learn more about the underlying cause of PCOS – the dysfunction of our fat cells – not often thought as functional – they are actually an endocrine organ that has a profound effect on our entire bodies.
+Learn more about the underlying causes of PCOS – the dysfunction of our fat cells – not often thought as functional – they are actually an endocrine organ that has a profound effect on our entire bodies.
 Women with PCOS have fundamental differences in the ways that the fat cells function.

 Dr. Fiona is interviewed for the Get Fertile Stay Fertile summit on Autoimmunity and Infertility.
 She discusses the science behind the immunological aspects of infertility, as well as natural approaches to generating a healthy immune system.